mlondschien/changeforest/changeforest-r/README.md

 Change point detection tries to identify times when the probability distribution of a stochastic process or time series changes.
-Existing methods either assume a parametric model for within-segment distributions or are based on ranks or distances, and thus fail in scenarios with reasonably large dimensionality.
+Existing methods either assume a parametric model for within-segment distributions or are based on ranks or distances and thus fail in scenarios with a reasonably large dimensionality.

-`changeforest` implements a classifier based algorithm that consistently estimates change points without any parametric assumptions even in high-dimensional scenarios.
+`changeforest` implements a classifier based algorithm that consistently estimates change points without any parametric assumptions, even in high-dimensional scenarios.
 See [1] for details.

-To install from `conda-forge`, simply run
+To install from `conda-forge`, run

 ```bash
 conda install -c conda-forge r-changeforest